kiranyankui/data_wrangling/DS-HW2.md

     location, entrance location, ada, free crossover, station lattitude and longitude, and entrance lattitude and longitude.

-3. I read and clean the data; retain line, station, name, station latitude / longitude, routes served, entry, vending, entrance type, and ADA compliance.
+3. I read and clean object names using clean names () in janitor;
+    retain line, station, name, station latitude / longitude, routes served, entry, vending, entrance type, and ADA compliance.
 Convert the entry variable from character (YES vs NO) to a logical variable

 4. The data are tidy.